 |

-3. Create or "Declare" a Variable We create a variable (also called defining or declaring a variable) using the set variable block, found in the Variables block menu:
+3. How to Create or “Declare” a Variable We create a variable using the set variable block, found in the Variables block menu.

-5. Give ("Assign") the Variable a Value We attach a blue number block (found in the Math menu) to the set variable block to give the variable a value.
+5. Assign a Value to the Variable To store a value in a variable, attach a blue number block to the set variable block.
 This is also known as assigning a value to the variable.
-For example, we can create a variable named "distance" and assign it the value 8 like this:
+In this example, the variable named distance has an assigned value of 4. ![]()

 |